joshavant/JAGridView/README.md

 * Add support to the `JAGridViewDelegate` protocol for using a `UIImage` collection as a data source.

-* Reimplement the sorted model array logic using `NSSortDescriptor`s.

 ## Dependencies
 * [AFNetworking](http://afnetworking.org)